Last Saturday (November 4), I headed over for my first close-up view of the Marina at Mohawk Harbor, as well as Harborside Drive.

 . . share this posting with a shorter URL: http://tinyurl.com/MohHarMarina

-- Waiting for the casino decision to be made by the Location Board and related development, including changes demanded by the developer in the zoning code, actually slowed down the creation of the original Mohawk Harbor plan.
+- Waiting for the casino decision to be made by the Location Board and related development, including changes demanded by the developer in the zoning code, actually slowed down the creation of the original Mohawk Harbor plan by perhaps up to two years.
+Moreover, it polluted politics and journalism in our City, and put it at risk.